create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 - The visible field has no effect on animation behaviors, event passing or other non-visual characteristics.
 - Content must be visible to be collidable and to be pickable.

+### SFBool [in, out] **castShadow** TRUE

+*castShadow* defines whether this Shape casts shadows as produced by lighting nodes.

+#### Hint

+- If the visible field is FALSE, then the Shape does not cast any shadows.
+- If prior X3D3 content is loaded into an X3D4 model, then legacy Shape nodes have shadows set to true.

 ### SFBool [in, out] **bboxDisplay** FALSE

 Whether to display bounding box for associated geometry, aligned with world coordinates.